Support JBead Foundation/UCLA research studies to help researchers understand autism spectrum disorders in African American Families.

 Autism: On its own, autism is not a learning disability or a mental health problem.
 But some people with autism have an accompanying learning disability, learning difficulty or mental health problem.
 Autism is a spectrum condition that is addressed in the grants writing project with other pre-existing conditions: Deaf & Hard of Hearing, ADHD, psychological, visual, and physical disabilities (DSM-V).

-Purpose: The purpose of this grants writing project is to raise funds and bring greater awareness for special needs students and their families.
-These funds are used to serve the needs of first generation/low income disabled students who aspire to attend college.
-The DSSSP will help special needs students successfully matriculate through college while achieving the overall objectives of the proposal.
+Purpose: The DSSSP has three major goals: (1) to raise funds and bring greater awareness for special needs children, adults and their families; (2) to serve the needs of first generation/low income disabled students who aspire to attend college; and (3) to provide residential treatment, emergency shelter, foster care, and early intervention strategies for children and adults in need.
+The DSSSP will help special needs students successfully matriculate through college while achieving the overall objectives of the grants proposal.
 The DSSSP will also provide academic and personal support services for a minimum of 200 special needs students who demonstrate academic need.
 Determining academic need and other criteria for project eligibility is explained in the complete grants proposal.

-Community Services: These services will actively assist students development as engaged learners from inception to completion of their academic curriculum.
+Community Services: The DSSSP community services will actively assist special needs students development as engaged learners from inception to completion of their academic curriculum.
 The DSSSP will successfully impact the retention and graduation rates of low-income, first-generation special needs students similar to the matriculation percentage of a college/university student body.
 The projects "collaborative community team” efforts will provide a supportive, academic and personal network for our special needs students to accomplish the goals and objectives of the DSSSP.

 Relevance: The potential use of research results by scientists, health care practitioners, school administrators, policy-makers and other relevant stakeholders is important to the community.
 The DSSSP will provide unique data in a relatively unexplored population.
 Exploring factors (e.g. nutrition) that may contribute to "disparities in disabilities" over time may help develop interventions that reduce "learning differences" within various low-income ethnic minority communities not only in Los Angeles counties but nationwide.